-Publish SDK metrics for AWS Lambda functions - AWS SDK for Java 2.x
+Publish SDK metrics for AWS Lambda functions using the AWS SDK for Java 2.x - AWS SDK for Java 2.x

 Because Lambda functions typically execute for milliseconds to minutes, any delay in sending the metrics, which happens with the CloudWatchMetricPublisher, risks the loss of data.